Isa-Tekinkaya/asteroid/README.md

 | **ESC**       | Quit the game           |

-📘 What I Learned
-How to use Pygame to create interactive 2D games
+Using Pygame to create interactive 2D games

 Structuring a game using Object-Oriented Programming